-The first night, I had my first encounter with Emperador Light, a stiff drink that still makes me quiver.
-Our guides were used to drinking it but we were used to Tanduay, which taste like a bad medicine too.
+The first night, I had my first encounter with Emperador Light, a stiff drink that still gives me a quiver.
+Our guides are used to drinking it but we are used to Tanduay, which tastes like a bad medicine too.
 We like it during the socials to help warm our bodies and fight the cold air.
 I mostly listened to their stories that evening.
-The next day, we woke up early around 4am and later witnessed the most lovely sunrise in my life.
+The next day, we woke up early around 4am and later witnessed one of the loveliest sunrises in my life.

-We can view Mt.
+Mt.
 Bulusan and Mt.
-Isarog from the top.
+Isarog can be spotted from the top.
 Oh volcanoes, why are you wickedly beautiful!

-You can actually drink water from here if you can’t take the thirst and the itch in your throat.
-We didn’t try drinking from it though.
+You can actually drink water from here if you can’t take the thirst and itch in your throat.
+The guides said it is drinkable, but we didn’t try it ourselves though.

 Higher, there’s no more vegetation.
-We were surrounded by boulders and loose rocks.
+We are surrounded by boulders and loose rocks.

 It’s better if you use a hydration pack so scrambling will be a little easier and safer.
 Also, I think bike helmets would have been better than the construction hats that we used.
 But of course, you should bring lightweight cave/safety helmets if you have any.

 Later, the sulfuric atmosphere was overwhelming and it made our throats dry and itchy.
 It got me teary-eyed.